position-pal/Documentation/content/docs/8-deployment/deployment.md

 ---
 weight: 800
 title: "Deployment"
-description: "How we deployed the system on kubernetes"
+description: "How we deployed the system on Kubernetes"
+icon: "Rocket_Launch"
 draft: false
 mermaid: true
 toc: true